gocept/gocept.template_rewrite/README.rst

   is no longer available in Python 3.

 - This tool converts Python 2 to Python 3 - that means the code may not be compatible with Python 2 any more.
+For these edge cases manual changes are required to make it compatible with both versions.

 .. _actual specification: http://www.htmlhelp.com/reference/wilbur/misc/comment.html